NicoletFEAR/Tutorials/Programming101.md

 # Programming 101

-Goals
+### Goals
 - basic understanding of programming an FRC robot
 - comfort reading code

 ### Understand parts of robot
-- Battery - 12V motorcycle battery
-- Breaker - safely disconnect power from all devices
-- PDP (Power Distribution Panel) - directs power to all devices
+- RoboRIO - onboard computer.
+It runs code that we write and tells devices how to behave
 - Motor Controller - dictates when to send voltage to motor
 - Electric Motor - many different types are available
-- RoboRIO - onboard computer.
-It runs code that we write and tells devices how to behave
 - CAN wiring - nervous system for hardware that identifies devices and communicates with them
 - Laptop
 - VSCode - programming IDE, gives hints about writing code correctly